googleapis/nodejs-firestore/api-report/firestore.api.md

 function average(fieldName: string): AggregateFunction;

 // @beta
-class BooleanExpression extends FunctionExpression implements firestore.Pipelines.BooleanExpression {
+abstract class BooleanExpression extends Expression implements firestore.Pipelines.BooleanExpression {
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration